 Campers typically enjoy skill sessions, organized games, team activities and of course, Scripture memory!

 How should I communicate with my camper?

-Camp has only one phone, and its a party line!
+Camp has only one phone.
 Therefore, do not call your camper, or expect your camper to call you unless it is an emergency.